influxdata/telegraf/plugins/inputs/procstat/README.md

   #    # win_service = []
   #
   #    ## Process filters, multiple are allowed
-  #    ## Regular expressions to use for matching againt the full command
+  #    ## Regular expressions to use for matching against the full command
   #    # patterns = ['.*']
   #    ## List of users owning the process (wildcards are supported)
   #    # users = ['*']